 How have you been sleeping these days?

 So when my friend Alice started talking about the crazy dreams she was having, I completely understood.
-Her dreams took her all the way back to high school- unable to find the classroom, sure she had missed the exam or forgotten to study!
-Mine involve my children falling into swimming pools mysteriously full of sharks (I rescue them, don’t worry) or trying to get my dinner back from tigers!
+Her dreams took her all the way back to high school- unable to find the classroom, sure she had missed the exam, or forgotten to study!
+Mine involves my children falling into swimming pools mysteriously full of sharks (I rescue them, don’t worry) or trying to get my dinner back from tigers!

-These are stress dreams, and they can be accompanied by stress day- dreams.
+These are stress dreams, and they can be accompanied by stress daydreams.
 For instance, I find travel stressful, and I used to have upsetting daydreams about getting hijacked on the plane.
-When I realized that I tended to worry about leaving my home, sleeping in a strange place and encountering unknowns, I began to turn it around.
+When I realized that I tended to worry about leaving my home, sleeping in a strange place, and encountering unknowns, I began to turn it around.

 You see, the unconscious mind creates upsetting dreams as a way to process and explain the underlying stress you are experiencing.
-Now, in May of 2020, it’s Covid 19.
+Now, in May of 2020, it’s COVID 19.
 There are many factors outside our control, we are or are not working- both have their problems, and we are not able to interact with our friends and extended family.

 At other times it could be work, family, money.
 Once you take a little time to identify and write or talk about these underground worries, they begin to lose their power!
 Explore the stories that have come up- like exams or hijackers- very calmly.
 Perhaps soothe yourself with yoga or meditation.
 You can then re-frame your experience, bringing new feelings to help you fight the stress and sleep better.

 Not getting sleep is an upsetting situation.
 So on top of the stress that may be causing it, we now have something else to wind us up!
 Here’s how you can stop that cycle.
-In the course of my research I learned this: most of us can function very well for at least three nights with intermittent sleep, and if we make a plan we can resolve the problem by then.
+In the course of my research, I learned this: most of us can function very well for at least three nights with intermittent sleep, and if we make a plan we can resolve the problem by then.
 Oliver Sacks tells a remarkable story about a man with a brain injury who could never sleep, they thought he would die!
 Well, he spent 8 hours every night resting and lived to old age.
 So relax, it’s not the end of the world.

 So start by making a plan: there is plenty of advice about sleep out there, let me tell you some of the best points.
 First, sleep hygiene.
 Follow a bedtime routine like you were a baby.
 A nice bath, some light reading, calming music- whatever you like, just always follow the same pattern, do it every night, even when you are sleeping well.
 It’s like insurance.
 Also, many people are advised not to stay in bed or have naps, if they aren’t sleeping.
 This is to keep you in a routine- after all, if you spend the day napping, it will be harder to sleep, creating a vicious cycle.